Sertum laetitiae

-Sertum laetitiae (November 1, 1939) is an encyclical from Pope Pius XII to the Catholic Church of the United States of America in memory of the 150th anniversary of the installation of the first American bishop.
+Sertum laetitiae (November 1, 1939) is an encyclical from Pope Pius XII to the Catholic Church of the United States in memory of the 150th anniversary of the installation of the first American bishop.

+Content

-The encyclical recalls Pope Pius VI, who appointed bishop John Carroll (bishop) of Baltimore in 1789.
+The encyclical recalls Pope Pius VI, who appointed bishop John Carroll of Baltimore in 1789.
 It took the help of George Washington, a friend of Carroll, to formalize the erection of the first bishopric of the Catholic Church in the 13 colonies forming the United States.
 One hundred years later, in 1889, Pope Leo XIII in his encyclical Longinqua Oceani addressed the Church in the United States and issued praise and admonitions.

 By 1939, the Church in the United States had nineteen provinces, 115 dioceses, 200 seminaries and numerous institutions.
 Pius XII, who recalls his official visit three years earlier, expresses his pride in these efforts.
-He praises the Catholic University of America in Washington D.C. (which away back had offered him a professorship in 1903).
+He praises the Catholic University of America in Washington, D.C. (which away back had offered him a professorship in 1903).
 The Pontiff supports the wishes of the American bishops to establish an American College in Rome.

+The document also supported the use of radio, with Pius XII calling the "Marconi's radio" an "eloquent image of the Apostolic Faith the envelops all of humankind".

 The encyclical advises Catholic bishops to be active in advancing racial justice by improving the access of Negroes to Catholic schools.
 It also critiques blind materialism.
 It asserts that individual happiness can only be achieved by obeying the Commandments of God, saying that non-observance undermines the basis of true civilization.